 It is essential to know that every Rottweiler is different and has a distinct personality.
 In that sense, they are no different from us as humans.
 Rottweilers are born with a good sense of telling real from fake.

-A good dog thinks of its owner as a leader of the pack and will give its life for its master.
+A good dog thinks of its owner as a leader of the pack and will give his life to its master.
 If the threat continues, then the aggressive side takes over.
 Once the aggression takes over, the Rottweiler will enter a zone considered the attack mode, where there is no turning back.

 All this happens with trained and untrained Rottweilers, but the only way to control it is through professional dog trainers who know Rottweilers.
 The power of their protective instinct determines how aggressive they will be or when they will attack.